11th Circuit’s strict new rule for data breach standing will figure in Equifax appeal

 And, suddenly, his arguments could affect the outcome of the biggest data breach settlement in U.S. history.

 I’m speaking, of course, of Equifax’s $380.5 million deal, which addressed a 2017 hack of the credit rating firm that compromised personal information about nearly 150 million Americans.
 Class counsel from Doffermyre Shields Canfield & Knowles, DiCello Levitt Gutzler and Stueve Siegel Hanson filed a 575-page amended complaint in the case in 2018 on behalf of 96 named plaintiffs.
-U.S. District Judge Thomas Thrash of Atlanta allowed some of the class claims to proceed in a 2019 decision.
+U.S. District Judge Thomas Thrash of Atlanta allowed some of the class claims to proceed in a 2019 decision (362 F.Supp.3d 1295).
 The class reached a settlement that class counsel have described as the most comprehensive recovery ever achieved for data breach victims, including cash payments to some plaintiffs and credit monitoring said to be worth billions of dollars.
 Judge Thrash approved the deal in Dec.
-2019.

-Want more On the Case?
-Listen to the On the Case podcast.
+2019 (2020 WL 256132).

 Huang is one of six objectors who asked the 11th U.S. Circuit Court of Appeals to review Judge Thrash’s approval.
 His appellate brief principally argued that the class plaintiffs failed to establish their constitutional right to sue under Article III because they did not allege a concrete injury from the exposure of their data.
 Huang cited the U.S. Supreme Court’s rulings in Clapper v.
-Amnesty International and Spokeo v.
-Robins, which, as you know, made it tougher for plaintiffs to establish standing for prospective injuries or mere statutory violations.
+Amnesty International (133 S.Ct.
+1138) and Spokeo v.
+Robins (2016 WL 2842447), which, as you know, made it tougher for plaintiffs to establish standing for prospective injuries or mere statutory violations.
 Huang noted that after the Clapper decision, several appellate circuits have ruled that data breach victims can’t satisfy Article III requirements by alleging they’re at increased risk of identity theft.

 The Equifax trial judge, Huang said, never even grappled with the Article III issue.
 Judge Thrash’s ruling on Equifax’s dismissal motion said in a footnote that the company had not contested plaintiffs’ constitutional standing, arguing instead that the class failed to allege a tort claim because plaintiffs did not plead a legally cognizable harm.
 Judge Thrash implied that Article III standing could be revisited at the class certifications stage of the case – but that never happened because the case settled before the class was certified.
 Huang argued in his 11th Circuit brief that the appeals court cannot address the merits of the settlement before answering the threshold question of plaintiffs’ right to sue.

-Note: This story has been updated to include comment from Equifax class counsel Norman Siegel.